Davone Bess: Early life

 Bess attended Skyline High School in Oakland, California and was a student and a letter-man in football, basketball, and baseball.
 In football, he was a first-team All-Citywide receiver as a junior.
 As a senior, he led his team to the League Championship and was a second-team All-City quarterback.
 Davone Bess graduated from Skyline High School in 2003.

-Bess grew up five minutes away from the Oakland Coliseum as an avid Oakland Raiders fan and even played a high school playoff game for Skyline High during his senior year at the Coliseum.
+Bess grew up five minutes away from the Oakland Coliseum as an avid Oakland Raiders fan and even played a high school playoff game for Skyline High at the Coliseum during his senior year.
 His favorite player was Tim Brown.

 Bess has stated that "sports pretty much kept me busy, kept me out of trouble, kept me off the streets."
 Largely raised by a single mom, Bess was the first person in his family to attend college.
 Bess' father did not attend high school, but there are other family members on his dad's side that attended high school and graduated from college.
 Unfortunately, the distance between Bess and his biological dad made him unaware of the achievements of his dad's family; several have college degrees.
 Bess said of his father: "My dad pretty much wasn't there.
 If anyone was there it was my brother's dad, but not really because he was a big-time drug dealer.
 He was in and out of jail himself and going back and forth so he wasn't a reliable source."
 At the age of 10, Bess witnessed the murder of his uncle at a birthday party.